 - 1 tablespoon toasted sesame oil

 - Work on the shumai one by one.
 Place a dumpling wrapper on a clean work surface.
+Wet the edge lightly with water.
 Place 1 tablespoon of filling in the center of the wrapper.
 Bring the edges up around the filling, pinching and pleating, leaving the top open.
+Then use your thumb and index finger to lightly press the top without closing it, while using the other hand to hold the bottom to pack the filling in.
+Garnish with a green pea.
+Place a slice of carrot on the bottom, if using.
 Repeat with the remaining wrappers.

 Store and cook frozen